demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 **Note::**
 - The integration has the ability to run built-in Cortex XSOAR commands, through a mirrored channel.
 Make sure to pass the command in the chat exactly as typed in the CORTEX XSOAR CLI.
 For example: `!DeleteContext all=yes`.
 Use the command `mirror-investigation` to mirror/create a mirrored channel.

-- For use cases where it is only need to send messages to a specific channel, we recommend checking the [Microsoft Teams via Webhook Integration](https://xsoar.pan.dev/docs/reference/integrations/microsoft-teams-via-webhook), which has a simpler setup.
+- For use cases where it is only needed to send messages to a specific channel, we recommend checking the [Microsoft Teams via Webhook Integration](https://xsoar.pan.dev/docs/reference/integrations/microsoft-teams-via-webhook), which has a simpler setup.

 ## Integration Architecture
 Data is passed between Microsoft Teams and Cortex XSOAR through the bot that you will configure in Microsoft Teams.
 A webhook (that you will configure) receives the data from Teams and passes it to the messaging endpoint.
 The web server on which the integration runs in Cortex XSOAR listens to the messaging endpoint and processes the data from Teams.
 You can use an engine for communication between Teams and the Cortex XSOAR server.
 In order to mirror messages from Teams to Cortex XSOAR, the bot must be mentioned, using the @ symbol, in the message.